William Pleydell-Bouverie, 3rd Earl of Radnor: The Poor Law

-Free Trade
+Free trade

 It was his readings in political economy that underpinned his final campaign during the 1840s.
-For many years, tariffs had been imposed on grain imports to protect British farmers from foreign competition.
-This had the effect of artificially inflating food prices in the interests of landlords.
-For some years, Radnor had been advocating the repeal of all grain duties, and had made his acceptance of office in Lord Grey's government in 1834 dependent on repeal.
+For many years, tariffs had been imposed on grain imports to protect British farmers from foreign competition, which had the effect of artificially inflating food prices in the interests of landlords.
+For some years, Radnor had been advocating the repeal of all grain duties and had made his acceptance of office in Lord Grey's government in 1834 dependent on repeal.
 As usual, his was a lonely voice in the House of Lords.
-He remained the only peer who strongly supported repeal throughout the debates that raged between 1839 and 1846, and was accused of inviting the destruction of landed property and of bringing down the civil and religious institutions of the state.
-In the summer of 1843, he encouraged the Scottish economist, James Wilson, to establish a journal that would campaign for free trade – The Economist.
-He contributed generously in its difficult early years, and wrote several articles for it on the subject of free trade.
+He remained the only peer who strongly supported repeal throughout the debates that raged between 1839 and 1846 and was accused of inviting the destruction of landed property and of bringing down the civil and religious institutions of the state.
+In the summer of 1843, he encouraged the Scottish economist James Wilson to establish a journal that would campaign for free trade, The Economist.
+He contributed generously in its difficult early years and wrote several articles for it on the subject of free trade.
 In November 1843, at a bye-election in Salisbury, Radnor's younger son by his second marriage, Edward Pleydell-Bouverie, stood unsuccessfully with the support of the major players in the Anti-Corn Law League.
-Radnor's eldest grandson, Alfred Buckley, wrote to his mother from Eton commiserating on 'Ned's defeat' but was delighted that she had met Messrs Cobden and Bright and hoped that she would 'improve her acquaintance' with them.
+Radnor's eldest grandson, Alfred Buckley, wrote to his mother from Eton commiserating on 'Ned's defeat' but was delighted that she had met Richard Cobden and John Bright and hoped that she would 'improve her acquaintance' with them.
 With the final repeal of the Corn Laws in June 1846, Radnor, now 67, began to withdraw from public life and spent the remainder of his long life on his estate at Coleshill.

-Other Interests
+Other interests

-His father was Lord Lieutenant of Berkshire and he was appointed a deputy lieutenant on 22 November 1801.
+His father was Lord Lieutenant of Berkshire, and he was appointed a deputy lieutenant on 22 November 1801.
 On 31 March 1803, he was commissioned by his father as a captain in the Royal Berkshire Militia.
 He resigned on 1 June 1805 having transferred to the Berkshire Yeomanry on 14 March.
-He returned to the Royal Berkshire Militia as its Lieutenant-Colonel from 9 December 1812 to August 1817.
+He returned to the Royal Berkshire Militia as its lieutenant-colonel from 9 December 1812 to August 1817.
 On 9 February 1828, he succeeded his father as Recorder of Salisbury.
 Radnor was made a deputy lieutenant of Wiltshire on 9 August 1839 and a vice-lieutenant of the county on 17 August 1839.

-In 1828, he built a toll road providing an easy route between Folkestone harbour and Sandgate.
+In 1828, he built a toll road providing an easy route between Folkestone Harbour and Sandgate.
 The original toll house remains within the Lower Leas Coastal Park.
 On either side of the toll road, land was cultivated and grazed.
 Old field boundaries are still used in the park, and the 'Cow Path' is a reminder of the drove route from The Leas.

-Radnor served as governor of the French Hospital at the time of its move from Finsbury to the new and imposing hospital building in Victoria Park, Hackney, designed by Robert Lewis Roumieu.
+Radnor served as governor of the French Hospital at the time of its move from Finsbury to the new and imposing hospital building in Victoria Park, Hackney, which was designed by Robert Lewis Roumieu.
 Successive Earls of Radnor were governors of the hospital from the eighteenth century to 2015.